datalad-handbook/book/docs/basics/101-136-history.rst

    $ git log -2 --oneline

-As you can see, the commit is not in the history anymore!
+As you can see, the commit in which the jokes were tracked is not in the history anymore!
+Go on to see what :command:`datalad status`
-Go on to see what :command:`datalad status` reports:
+reports:

 .. runrecord:: _examples/DL-101-136-109
    :workdir: dl-101/DataLad-101